Signalling of the Toronto subway: Interlocking signals

+A TTC interlocking signal on Line 1 Yonge–University.
+The pictured signal is no longer in use since the implementation of CBTC.

 Interlocking signals are typically used in interlockings, which are any areas where train movements may conflict with each other.
 They are controlled by either human operators or a computer, not automatically by the movement of trains.
 Interlocking signals also tell train operators which way points are set.
 The following interlocking signals are used on the TTC.